wassimans/wassimans/README.md

 # Hey there, I'm Wassim 👋

 A passionate software engineer with many years of professional experience.
 I have worked for various start-ups developing back-end and front-end systems.
 Over time, I developed a passion for trust-less computing, DLTs and blockchain technology.
-Working on Blockchain projects is a way for me to contribute to a more open, trust-less and verifiable web. 🚀
+Working on Web3 projects is a way for me to contribute to a more open, trust-less and verifiable web. 🚀

+**By the way, I'm a proud Polkadot Blockchain Academy Lucerne (2025) alumni.**

 ## What I Do